 4. In the Trigger Delay (seconds) field, enter the number of seconds (up to 30 seconds) that the sabotage condition must persist in the scene before the sabotage event is sent.

 Configuring ONVIF Analytics Metadata

-On the Analytics Configuration page, you can enable the camera to transmit ONVIF compliant analytics metadata, such as ONVIF Profile M metadata, for cameras connected to a 3rd party video management system.
+On the Analytics Configuration page, you can enable the camera to transmit ONVIF analytics metadata to a video management system.